Springfield Armory M6 Scout: Characteristics

 One other unique feature of the M6 is the "squeeze-bar trigger".
-Intended for use by aircrew who might be downed in any type of weather and terrain, the trigger, hammer and barrel latch are designed to be easily operated while wearing heavy gloves or mittens.
-To this end, the USAF Ithaca M6 was the only firearm issued to American armed forces which had no trigger guard.
+Intended for use by aircrew who might be downed in any type of weather and terrain, the trigger, hammer, and barrel latch are designed to be easily operated while wearing heavy gloves or mittens.
+To this end, the USAF Ithaca M6 was the only firearm issued to American armed forces that had no trigger guard.
 The amount of pressure needed to release the sear, combined with the practice of keeping the hammer uncocked unless preparing to fire, was considered sufficient to counter any risk of accidental discharge.
 Springfield Armory's version included a large over-sized trigger guard.